Get a property report and suburb profile for any property in Waterloo

 Waterloo rental market trends

-The rental market in Waterloo shows moderate growth, with house rents increasing by 2.2% over the past year to $920 per week, while unit rents have seen a more significant rise of 7.0% to $950 per week.
-This suburb continues to attract interest due to its strategic location and ongoing development, making it appealing for both investors and residents seeking urban convenience.
+The rental market in Waterloo shows moderate growth, with house rents increasing 2.2% over the past year to $920 per week, while unit rents have risen 6.1% to $950 per week.
+With ongoing development and investment in local infrastructure, Waterloo continues to be an attractive option for both renters and investors seeking modern urban living.

 Suburbs near Waterloo